 Which of these should a consultant or company implement to reduce their ergonomic related injuries?
 Well, start at the top of the list.
 If a company has the first item on the list then go to the second item and that is the next program they should implement to reduce their compensable ergonomic related injuries.

 OccuPro has provided these consultation services throughout the United States and abroad since 2002.
-We have also trained thousands of professionals worldwide in regards to implementing these various programs whether the professional was part of a company or was a consultant to various companies.
-All of OccuPro’s training and certification courses are offered as on-demand courses right on the internet.
+We have trained thousands of professionals worldwide in regards to implementing these various programs whether the professional was part of a company or was a consultant to various companies.

-For more information on OccuPro’s injury reduction services or courses to teach you how to implement these cost saving services contact them at 866-470-4440 or email firstname.lastname@example.org.
+For more information on our injury reduction services, courses, or to learn how to implement these cost saving services, contact us at 866-470-4440 or email firstname.lastname@example.org.